-- 3.8 Cabinet agreed on 21 June 2023 the governance process for the concept masterplans which can be accessed <a href="https://www.nee.concept.concep - 3.9 Anyone in the development industry is encouraged to register on the planningdatabase.
+4.9 Anyone in the development industry is encouraged to register on the planning database.
 This enables the Council to keep potential developers up to date with changes to Winchester's planning system.
 An Agents' Forum is based around this and the Council holds regular meetings where developers and others involved in the planning process can discuss current planning issues.